cbreathnach/cbreathnach.github.io/_pages/cv.md

 ## Experience

 #### Associate Software Engineer - Genesys AI Group, Galway, Ireland.
-*July 2018 - PRESENT*
+*July 2018 - August 2019*

-* Working as a member of the Data Science Group.
+* Worked as a member of the Data Science Group, with a focus on Data and Machine Learning Engineering.
+* Responisble for the running of Data Science experiments, utilising Spark.
+* Responsible for various components in building a scalable production ML service using Python and some Scala.
+* Worked on an agile team, using technologies and platforms including AWS, Git, Databricks, Jupyter Notebooks.

 #### Electronic & Computer Engineering Intern - Aerogen Ltd, Galway, Ireland.
 *January 2017 - August 2017*